tdilauro/Simplified-wiki/MetadataLayer.md

 TBD

+# Writing to the database

+When you create a `Metadata` or `CirculationData` object, you've captured the current state of affairs as described on some remote server.
+Now you need to make the local database reflect that state of affairs.
+The `apply` method will take your metadata-layer object and create or modify the necessary database objects to make the database reflect what the third party says.

+## `CirculationData.apply(self, _db, collection)`

+* `collection` is a `Collection` object representing the collection that contains the book you're talking about.
+If necessary, `apply` will create a `LicensePool` in that collection representing the fact that this book is available in this collection.
+* `replace` is a `ReplacementPolicy` object (see below).

+## `Metadata.apply(self, edition, collection)`

+* `edition` is an `Edition` object representing bibliographic information about this book.
+You can get an appropriate edition by calling `edition(_db)` on the `Metadata` object.
+* `collection` is a `Collection` object representing the collection that contains the book you're talking about.
+If you're talking about the book in abstract terms, rather than any particular copies of the book, you can leave this blank.

 ## `ReplacementPolicy`

 When you call an `apply` method, you're supposed to pass in a `ReplacementPolicy` object as well.

 TBD